About GWR Plus

 Does Groundwater Reliability Plus mean that EMWD will no longer rely on imported water?

 EMWD is reducing its dependency on imported water by using it, when available, to improve the quality and quantity of local groundwater basins.
-As population increases, we will need to secure more supplies both local and imported, so imported water will always make up part of the water supply.
+As population increases, we will need to secure more supplies, both local and imported, so imported water will always make up part of the water supply.
 However, the goal is to develop more sustainable local water supplies and avoid increasing the amount of imported water that is used.
 We will keep our current water portfolio steady and balanced to the best of our ability so that almost half of our water supply will come from local sources.

 This seems like a done deal – why wasn’t this reviewed more thoroughly with the public?

-The most recent projects for the Groundwater Reliability Plus program are still in the early stages, and EMWD is beginning to actively meet with community members and organizations to raise awareness about the benefits these projects could provide throughout EMWD’s service area.
+The most recent projects for the Groundwater Reliability Plus program are still in the early stages, and EMWD actively meets with community members and organizations to raise awareness about the benefits these projects could provide throughout EMWD’s service area.
 The environmental review process is also underway.
 As the projects advance to the design and construction phases, EMWD’s Board of Directors will vote in open session to approve the associated environmental reports as well as to approve necessary funding to complete final design and construction.
 The public will have the opportunity to address the Board of Directors during any Board meeting.

 Who do we contact if we have further questions?